SocketByte/OpenSectors/README.md

 You will be mentioned in the `README.md` file as soon as you donate something.
 (Every donation really appreciated)

 ## License
-Project is licensed under `MIT License`.
+Project is licensed under `Creative Commons License (CC BY-NC 3.0)` as you're not permitted to use open-source version of this project in commercial applications.